 People who are not disguised admire the spectacle, take photos and even engage in games with the “lole”.
 Those who are skilled enough to recognize the person under the mask are rewarded with a sweet donut.

-The photos from this event celebrating the old Transylvanian Saxon customs were taken during one of our Tour of Transylvania from Sibiu.
+The photos from this event celebrating the old Transylvanian Saxon customs were taken during one of our Tour of Transylvania from Bucharest.
 If you are a lover of traditions well kept, you can read more about our festivals and events from Romania.